vmware/versatile-data-kit/projects/control-service/README.md

-Data Pipelines Control Service enables creating, deploying, managing and executing Data Jobs in Kubernetes runtime environment.
+Versatile Data Kit Control Service enables creating, deploying, managing, and executing Data Jobs in Kubernetes runtime environment.

 Best way to see its full capabilities is to see the REST API: see OpenAPI Spec at [api.yaml](./projects/model/apidefs/datajob-api/api.yaml)